Lim Ulrich sequences and Lech's conjecture: Introduction

-\begin{theoremC*}[=\autoref{thm:MainLimUlrich}] Let $(R,\m)$ be a Noetherian standard graded domain over an infinite $F$-finite field of characteristic $p>0$ (localized at the homogeneous maximal ideal).
+\begin{theoremC*}[=\autoref{thm:MainLimUlrich}] Let $(R,\m)$ be a Noetherian standard graded domain over an infinite $F$-finite field of characteristic $p>0$ localized at the homogeneous maximal ideal.
 Then $R$ admits a weakly lim Ulrich sequence. \end{theoremC*}

-It should be pointed out that, even when $(R,\m)$ is Cohen--Macaulay, the constructed modules in the weakly lim Ulrich sequence in Theorem C are {\it not} maximal Cohen--Macaulay.
-Thus it is very important that we allow the weakly lim Cohen--Macaulay property, that is, the variations on the asymptotic behavior of the higher Koszul homology modules (rather than requiring them to be zero).
+It should be pointed out that even when $(R,\m)$ is Cohen--Macaulay, the modules constructed in the weakly lim Ulrich sequence in Theorem C need not be small Cohen--Macaulay.
+Thus it is very important that we allow the weakly lim Cohen--Macaulay property, that is, to control the asymptotic behavior of the higher Koszul homology modules (rather than requiring them to be zero).